Our Freedom to Learn in Practice:

 - Will it help me understand concepts and theories I could not understand before?

-- Will it help me solve problems I could not solve before?
+- Will it help me solve problems I could not

 - Will it make my successful practice easier to further develop?